-COMPLETION OF WORK
+22. COMPLETION OF WORK

-The immediate area around the work zone must be checked for smouldering embers or hot spots and they must be cooled or extinguished, and the area kept under continuous surveillance for a minimum of 30 minutes.
+The immediate area around the work zone shall be checked for smouldering embers or hot spots and they must be cooled or extinguished and the area kept under continuous surveillance for a minimum of 30 minutes.